maarxx/BulkAssigner/README.md

 This MainTab contains three buttons, corresponding to the settings in the "Assign" tab:

-* One to assign Hostility Response Mode (Fight, Flee, Ignore).
+* One to assign Hostility Response Mode (Attack, Flee, Ignore).
 * One to assign Outfit Policy.
 * One to assign Drug Policy.